28 Books that Will Open Your Mind, Expand Your Knowledge & Transform the Way You Live

 - If you haven’t read a book in a while, check out How to Read a Nonfiction Book.
 Yes, I know you know how to read, but this article will help you get the most out of the time you spend reading, and it starts with the topic of book selection.

 - If you struggle to read, try listening to audiobooks with Amazon Audible.
+If you want to easily track notes and highlights from books you read, I’m a big fan of Readwise.

 - Like with relationships, timing is everything with books.
 I’ve found that reading books that explore and solve problems I’m currently facing resonate the most.
 Start with a book that looks interesting based on your current life challenges.